 What is digital real estate?

-Essentially, digital real estate is everything you see online related to real estate.
+Digital real estate is virtual property — such as art, websites, and domain names — that has monetary value.
+So essentially, digital real estate is everything you see online related to real estate.
 It’s a virtual property that’s worth money.
 And much like traditional real estate, you can buy and sell these digital properties.

 Just like with physical real estate, digital investors have the most essential tool to winning the money game: ownership.
 You can either purchase existing digital properties or build a new one from scratch.

-And recently, after the announcement of Facebook rebranding itself as Meta, virtually everyone on the internet has heard of the metaverse.
+These days, virtually everyone on the internet has heard of the metaverse.
 However, the metaverse — a combination of augmented reality and real-life experience — is merely one type of virtual real estate.

 Examples of digital real estate

 Technically, one example of digital real estate is social media sites like Facebook and Twitter are considered digital real estate.
 Similar to traditional landlords, owners of those platforms get paid when users “purchase space” to display their ads and other promotional content.
 The difference is that digital landlords don’t need to repair leaky faucets or ceilings.